Best Dog Trainers in Phoenix, AZ

 Specialties: Separation-related behaviors, Dynamic Dog assessments for puppies and young dogs, anxiety, confidence building, and agility.

-In their own words: "I approach training with a whole-dog perspective: understanding not just the behavior in front of me, but the underlying physical, emotional, and environmental factors that influence it.
+Their training philosophy: "I approach training with a whole-dog perspective: understanding not just the behavior in front of me, but the underlying physical, emotional, and environmental factors that influence it.
 My philosophy centers on positive, science-based methods that prioritize the dog's well-being while empowering guardians with practical tools to create lasting, meaningful change."

 What made them want to become a trainer: "About sixteen years ago, I found my heart dog, and he inspired me to dive deeply into canine behavior, welfare, and training.
 Since then, I've had the privilege of helping families around the world achieve their goals, whether it's cultivating comfortable alone time, raising happy and confident puppies, supporting adult dogs through anxiety, or teaching agility.
 The journey has been profoundly rewarding, and every dog I work with continues to teach me something new."